-Not quite in Melbourne, but well worth the drive, Philip Island is a nature lover’s paradise and the perfect escape for anyone needing a break from the city.
-Located around 140 km south of Melbourne, Phillip Island was named after Governor Arthur Philip, the first Governor of New South Wales.
+Not quite in Melbourne, but well worth the drive, Phillip Island is a nature lover’s paradise and the perfect escape for anyone needing a break from the city.
+Located around 140 km south of Melbourne, Phillip Island was named after Governor Arthur Phillip, the first Governor of New South Wales.
 Of course, everyone knows about Phillip Island’s penguins, but there are so many other things to do here, with lots of wildlife and great surfing spots.

 But let’s start with the penguins.
-Every year, over 3 million visitors make their way to the Philip Island Nature Park to watch the local colony of cute fairy penguins waddle their way home.
+Every year, over 3 million visitors make their way to the Phillip Island Nature Park to watch the local colony of cute fairy penguins waddle their way home.
 This truly is a sight that you don’t want to miss – so make sure you book your tickets well in advance!
 If you’re looking for an all-inclusive day tour from Melbourne there are several options, including this excellent-value combo tour which also includes entry to Healesville Sanctuary, a ride on the Puffing Billy Steam Train and a visit to the Dandenong Ranges.

 As well as penguins, over 15,000 fur seals call Phillip Island home, making it the largest colony of fur seals in Australia.
 There’s also a wide range of marine birdlife that regularly return to the island, as well as plenty of kangaroos and wallabies.
 And if you’re lucky, you might spot dolphins, killer whales and humpback whales off the coast, depending on what time of the year you visit.